 - Study Groups/Peer-to-Peer Training: This is a focused learning experience for a small group of participants.
 The aim is to provide quality tech training for your community members.
 A minimum of 10 participants can be in a training session.
 It can take place virtually or physically.

 - Events/Meetups: Events will be in-person or online events with 25 or more participants focused on impact or a technical skillset.
 Here, we will have mentors and thought-leaders in the industry to have high-impact sessions and webinars.

 - Meetups are basically a get-together setting for your community members.
 It can be a get-to-know each other session.

 - Workshops: These can be defined as sessions where specific technical concepts are discussed.
 There would be exercises for your members to practice within an allotted time.

-- Webinars: We will have mentors and thought-leaders in the space to have sessions with the community where they can touch on topics and pain points.
+- Webinars and QnAs: We will have mentors and thought-leaders in the space to have sessions with the community where they can touch on topics and pain points.
 There’s usually a lot of questions answered during these types of events.

 You need to be able to determine your speakers/ trainers.
 Most of the time, the go-to speakers are already in your communities.
 They are those that have a lot more experience in the technical world.
 You might want to be on the lookout for those.